fxhash/fxhash-website/src/doc/community/curation.md

 # System overview

 Curated spaces will be at the core of the platform.
-They will be displayed on the front page and will allow users to curate the content.
-Since fxhash is open, the plateform became the host of a wide variety of works, and so relying on the community itself to organize this content seems to be the best (if not the only suitable) way.
+They will be displayed on the front page and will allow users to curate content.
+Since fxhash is open, the platform became the host of a wide variety of works, and so relying on the community itself to organize this content seems to be the best (if not the only suitable) way.

 A Smart Contract will allow entities (let it be single users or groups of users clustered in DAOs) to curate some fxhash work and have it displayed on the website.
 We really want to put a major focus on these spaces to browse the content of the platform rather than relying on more chaotic approaches  as it's currently the case.